Report Title: The Conservative Case for Carbon Dividends (United States, Republican Party)

 - Carbon Tax – imposes a tax on fossil fuels which most economists consider as “the most efficient and effective way to reduce carbon emissions.”
 Hence, as carbon consumption declines, the government gradually increases the tax.

-- Border adjustments – US companies exporting goods to countries with carbon tax will have their carbon tax payments refunded.
+- Border adjustments – US companies exporting goods to countries with a carbon tax will have their carbon tax payments refunded.
 And the US would impose a special fee on imports from carbon tax-free countries, encouraging them to adopt a similar system.
 The fees would again be distributed among the American people.

 - Regulatory relaxation – A high enough carbon tax will result in emissions cuts that exceed current targets, which will render moot many CO2 regulations, including the Clean Power Plan.
 This will enable the US government to cut its bureaucracy.

-These plan will resonate well with low-income Americans which will be compensated by the pollution caused by large corporations.
+This plan will resonate well with low-income Americans which will be compensated by the pollution caused by large corporations.
 Recent polls suggest that 67% of Americans support a carbon dividends plan.

 Rating & Should you read the Report: (10/10)